emsuru/charlie-03-ML-training/README.md

 It takes a dataset of properties and their features as input, runs it through an ML pipeline, and outputs its predictions.

-Current project stage: training and evaluating various ML models.
-Will update soon to leave only the best performing model and clean the repo, before moving on to the 4th and last phase of the project.

 ## 🧬 Project structure